E nā makamaka aloha

 LĀHAINĀ (LAHAINA) STILL UNDER SIEGE

-On January 17, 2025 the Maui County Council will be hearing Bill 2 (2023), a motion that allows another historic property in Lāhainā to be destroyed so a store can be built.
+On January 17, 2025 the Maui County Council heard Bill 2 (2023), a motion that would allow another historic property in Lāhainā to be destroyed so a store can be built.
 Titled, Bill 2 (2025).
-“A BILL FOR AN ORDINANCE AUTHORIZING THE MAYOR TO ENTER INTO AN INTERGOVERNMENTAL AGREEMENT WITH THE UNITED STATES ARMY CORPS OF ENGINEERS AND THE HAWAII STATE HISTORIC PRESERVATION OFFICER REGARDING THE DEMOLITION OF THE HISTORIC SPRING HOUSE AND THE LAHAINA PUBLIC LIBRARY IN RESPONSE TO THE 2023 LAHAINA WILDFIRES”
+“A BILL FOR AN ORDINANCE AUTHORIZING THE MAYOR TO ENTER INTO AN INTERGOVERNMENTAL AGREEMENT WITH THE UNITED STATES ARMY CORPS OF ENGINEERS AND THE HAWAII STATE HISTORIC PRESERVATION OFFICER REGARDING THE DEMOLITION OF THE HISTORIC SPRING HOUSE AND THE LAHAINA PUBLIC LIBRARY IN RESPONSE TO THE 2023 LAHAINA WILDFIRES.”

 Māua nō.